Classification in a rotational flow of two-dimensional algebras: Abstract

 \section{Abstract}

-In the present paper we consider a flow, which is a time depending family of two-dimensional algebras.
-For any two algebras of this flow, formed at different times, we find conditions under which they are isomorphic.
-We show that the flow contains uncountably pairwise non-isomorphic algebras and there is one commutative algebra among them.
-Moreover, we compare our algebras with a known classification of 2-dimensional real algebras.
+In this paper, we examine a time-dependent family of two-dimensional algebras.
+We investigate the conditions under which any two algebras from this family, formed at different times, are isomorphic.
+Our findings reveal that the flow comprises of uncountable pairwise non-isomorphic algebras, including one commutative algebra.
+Additionally, we compare our results with a previously established classification of 2-dimensional real algebras.

 \subjclass[2010] {17D92; 17D99; }

 \keywords{Cubic matrix, finite-dimensional algebra, flow of algebras, Kolmogorov-Chapman equation, isomorphism of algebras.}